rectorphp/vendor-patches/README.md

 }
 ```

-It also must require vendor-patches package, to invoke the plugin on `composer install`.
+It also must require `symplify/vendor-patches package`, to invoke the plugin on `composer install`.

 <br>